 Consents are already approved for the new wastewater treatment plant on Old Coach Road, the new pump station at the Childrens Bay boat park and to upgrade the wastewater network of pipes and connections.

 Additional consents are needed for the irrigation scheme.
-We lodged applications for these consents with Environment Canterbury (ECan) and the Christchurch City Council Planning Team at the end of May 2023.
+Our applications for these have been lodged with Environment Canterbury (ECan) and the Christchurch City Council Planning Team and are publicly notified until 5pm on 9 August 2024.

 The new applications seek consent to irrigate treated recycled wastewater to native trees at Hammond Point and Robinsons Bay, and to the Recreation Ground at the northern end of Akaroa.
 We’re also seeking consent to construct a wetland basin and a storage tank at the paddock at the top of Old Coach Road, and a larger set of storage tanks at the Robinsons Bay site.